-Attendance Policies.
-The process by which Bullis Charter School accounts for student attendance and reporting at BCS- is as follows:
+The process for student attendance and reporting at BCS is as follows:

-- -Teachers take attendance at the beginning of the day for kindergarten thru sixthTK/Kindergarten through 5th grade, and at the beginning of every period for seventh6th, 7th and eighth8th grades. - Registrar or front office team contacts families who have not indicated a reason for thean absence and ensures all absences are coded correctly coded. - Students who are part of independent study receive the appropriate coding in the student information system based on the verification sheets, detailing equivalent work completion. - •Teachers verify attendance accuracy weekly and sign attendance reports. - Monthly attendance reports are created and reviewed by the principalExecutive Director or designee. - •The monthlyMonthly attendance reports are submitted to SCCOE.
+- Teachers take attendance at the beginning of the day for kindergarten thru sixth grade and at the beginning of every period for seventh and eighth grades. - Registrar contacts families who have not indicated a reason for the absence and ensures all absences are coded correctly. - Teachers verify attendance accuracy weekly and sign attendance reports. - Monthly attendance reports are created and reviewed by the principal. - The monthly attendance reports are submitted to SCCOE.

-The School shall maintain accurate and contemporaneous written records that document all pupil attendance and make these records available for audit and inspectionGoals and Philosophy
+The School shall maintain accurate and contemporaneous written records that document all pupil attendance and make these records available for audit and inspection.

-.
 [Ref.
 California Education Code Section 47612.5(a)]

-3. What Itit Means To BE An "to Be an Educated Person" In The in the 21st Century
+3. What It Means To BE An "Educated Person" In The 21st Century

-AnBCS believes that an "educated person" in the 21st century is a lifelong learner who has developed competence, self-motivation, confidence, and responsibility.
-The BCS program is built on developing the academic and personal attributes described below:
+An "educated person" in the 21st century is a lifelong learner who has developed competence, self-motivation, confidence, and responsibility.